Many introduced plants and animals adapted well to our temperate climate and some have had a detrimental impact on our indigenous ecosystems.

 This facilitated programme focuses on pest species – both plant and animal that cause havoc in Canterbury.
 The learning activities have an inquiry focus with opportunities for students to become experts on one particular pest species and to initiate actions that support the enhancement of native biodiversity.

-The programme includes teacher guide, student booklet, CD-Rom of resources, numerous relevant pamphlets and suggestions for further action.
+The programme includes teacher guide, student booklet, numerous relevant pamphlets, suggestions for further action and access to What a Pest?! wikispaces where you will find many useful resources.

 How do the relationships between the different lifeforms in an environment change when there are unwanted guests such as possums and mustelids?